 Magalhães is also a veteran dance educator & certified yoga instructor.
 She has shared her unique approach to movement with communities throughout the world, including the US, Cuba, Brazil, Botswana and South Africa.
 Her on-going movement research is called Dancing Diaspora: Decolonizing The Body Through Dance, based on the fundamental belief that decolonization is inherently a transformative and futuristic process of reinventing and reclaiming tradition, and like the word diaspora communicates, a desire to embody past and future, tradition and creativity, ancestry and individuality.
-Magalhães has shared this signature approach through various formats, including master classes, choreography labs and informal showings.
-Additionally, Magalhães has taught in over twenty-five K-12 schools and designed dozens of original curricula that introduce young people to yoga, creative movement, and dance as story-telling.
+In 2017 & 2018, Magalhães received the California Arts Council Artists In Communities award to provide the Dancing Diaspora class at Pieter Space free of charge.
+Additionally, Magalhães has taught in over twenty-five K-12 schools and designed dozens of original curricula that introduce young people to yoga, creative movement, and dance as resistance.
 Magalhães has served as Adjunct Faculty at various universities, including California State Polytechnic University of Pomona (Modern Dance with Latin Influence), Occidental College (Intro to Salsa), University of Richmond (Beginning Improvisation & Advanced Urban Latin Dance), University of Witswatersrand in Johannesburg, South Africa (Artist in Residence), California State University of Los Angeles (Guesrt Artist), Duke University (Guest Artist) and her current position at UCR's Dance Department teaching Latin American Social Dances and at UCLA Department of World Arts & Cultures's Travel Study program to Rio de Janeiro, a program she co-founded and co-instructs with husband, Bobby Gordon.
 She is currently on faculty at People's Yoga and Pieter Space teaching weekly yoga and dance classes throughout the East Side of Los Angeles.

 While Magalhães is based in Los Angeles, she has special ties to Latin America and especially Brazil, her native country, as she routinely travels to conduct her artistic research and share her work.